andromedamoon-stack/andromedamoon-stack/README.md

 ---

--👀 I’m interested in Software Engineering, AWS, Cloud, and Networking.
+-👀 I’m interested in Cybersecurity and Cloud.

-- Currently studying for CCNA
+- Currently studying for Microsoft SC-200 and Security+

 -🧮 Bachelor's in Interdiciplinary Studies